pehenrii/pehenrii/README.md

 <br>I'm a 19-year-old **Software Engineer** passionate about building robust, scalable and well-designed systems.
 <br>My programming journey began in the world of Minecraft — developing plugins, game mechanics, and performance-critical systems.
 This grew into a deep appreciation for clean architecture, distributed systems, and developer tools.</br>

 I currently work at RedeCommunity as a software engineer.

-My main languages ​​are Java and Kotlin, but I also like to dabble in TypeScript and other technologies when the opportunity arises.

 Reach me at:
 - **pehenrii.ar@gmail.com**